beckn/beckn-utilities/spec-validator/README.md

 -d, --derivedSpec string[] - Derived yaml spec file
--s, --sampleJSON string[] - Sample JSON file to validate against base yaml spec file -c, --componentName string - Name of the component that JSON is example of -h, --help - Print Usage guide
+-s, --sampleJSON string[] - Sample JSON file to validate against base yaml spec file -c, --componentName string - Name of the component that JSON is example of -v, --verbose boolean - Whether to print messages during the successful validation -h, --help - Print Usage guide

 ## How to install

 ### Pre requirements

-- Node and NPM should be installed on the machine
+- Node, Git and NPM should be installed on the machine

 ### Steps